iliabylich/iliabylich.github.io/_posts/2016-01-26-ruby-marshalling-from-a-to-z.markdown

 for implementing and pasting it here.
 I'm not going to cover here:
 + Encoding
 + User marshalled objects (i.e. with `marshal_dump/load`)
-+ Bignum
++ `Bignum`
 + Edge cases of `Float` like infinity
-+ Some stuff that I just don't know from marshalling like UserDef/Hashdef/ModuleOld
++ Some stuff that I just don't know from marshalling like `UserDef`/`Hashdef`/`ModuleOld`

 # Writing

-If you've read the previous part, I suppose it should be clear for you how to write it youself :)
+If you have read the previous part, I suppose it should be clear for you how to write it yourself :)

 # Optimizations